 The paper presents a model for analyzing future communities in a citation network.
-The model includes a heuristic method to predict nodes, link prediction methods, and community detection methods, which are combined in various ways.
+The model includes a heuristic node prediction method, link prediction methods, and community detection methods, which are combined in various ways.
 Four community analysis methods are proposed.
 The analysis methods in the model show promising results in analyzing the possible communities in the future.
 The analysis time span was found to be a considerable factor in the performance of the community analysis methods.
+The tracking of community propagation shows good results, and the method can be used to predict the topic propagation in research fields with added labeling features, which have practical applications such as letting businesses invest funds in promising research areas.

-Directions of future research include addressing datasets in different fields and creating a measurement for the performance of each method derived from the characteristics of the network such as size, centrality, consistency, and so on.
+Directions of future research include addressing datasets in different fields and creating a measurement for the performance of each method derived from the characteristics of the network such as size, centrality, and consistency.
 Another possible direction is to investigate the break-even point for community size versus different combinations of analysis methods.